Alex Usifo

-Alex Usifo (born 16 April 1953) is a veteran Nigerian actor.
+Alexander Usifo Omiagbo (born 16 April 1953) is a Nigerian actor.

 Career

-Usifo auditioned at different media houses including Radio Nigeria Lagos, Voice of Nigeria, NTA Ilorin etc. He made it to the top list, but was dropped because of ‘Quota System’.
-He was unemployed for years.
-On the invitation of his friend/brother Peter Okun, Alex attended a Deeper Life Crusade, where he desperately asked God for a change in his condition, and he got an answer: ‘look inwards’.
+Usifo auditioned at several media organisations including Radio Nigeria Lagos, Voice of Nigeria, and NTA Ilorin, but was not selected and remained unemployed for a period.
+On the invitation of his friend Peter Okun, Usifo attended a Deeper Life crusade, where he later said he was inspired to "look inwards".

-His acting career kicked off in 1984 when he played a major role in the tele-movie The Return of the Native.
-He took lead roles in Natas and Two People.
-He started attending NTA, Victoria Island to take part in the weekly series At Your Service.
-He was part of NTA productions: Echoes of Life, and Turning Wheel, between 1984 and 1987.
+His acting career began in 1984 with a role in the television film The Return of the Native.
+He subsequently took leading roles in Natas and Two People.
+He appeared in the NTA Victoria Island weekly series At Your Service and other productions, including Echoes of Life, and Turning Wheel, between 1984 and 1987.

-Recognition came in 1988 when he starred in Zeb Ejiro's soap opera, Ripples.
-Usifo portrayed Talaab Abass.
-The show broke ground in television because few soap operas existed.
-Talaab Abass was a villain.
-Alex interpreted the character with bulging eyes and a baritone voice.
+He gained wider recognition in 1988 for his role as the villain Talaab Abass in Zeb Ejiro's soap opera, Ripples.

-Usifo made a name for himself long before Nollywood came into existence.
-He participated in stage plays including Awero.
-This was staged at the National Theatre, Iganmu.
-He appeared in Ola Rotimi's Our Husband Has Gone Mad Again! also staged at the National Theatre.
-He featured in radio and films.
+Before the advent of Nollywood, Usifo participated in stage plays, including Awero and Ola Rotimi's Our Husband Has Gone Mad Again, staged at the National Theatre.
+He also featured in radio and film productions.